LLP Group Governance

 - Enhancing and maintaining a high-performance culture.

-The Group was pleased to retain 85% of its trainees in autumn 2023 (2022: 89%) with 17 of the newly qualified lawyers staying on in permanent roles.
+In relation to the 2025 qualifiers, the Group was pleased to retain 84% of those on DAC Beachcroft LLP funded training contracts and apprenticeships in England and Wales (2024: 70%, 2023: 85%) with 21 of the newly qualified lawyers staying on in permanent roles.

 Our culture and style of engagement is one of transparency, openness and honesty.
 Manager dashboards are accessible for people managers to analyse engagement data and discuss with their teams.
 Communicating with our colleagues, keeping them informed on matters of importance to them and developments in our business, and listening to and acting upon feedback from colleagues across the Group are seen as key.
 This is achieved in a number of ways, including: